 Potter locked eyes with me boldly, not a flinch of fear in his gaze.

 “Died.
 You almost died, okay?” he said matter-of-factly, and I noticed the way his voice seemed to carry the word, get heavier, more intense.
 “You can’t just act like that’s nothing.”

 And for some reason, him saying that struck something inside of me.
-Something unpleasant.
+Something rather unpleasant.

 “Why can’t I?
-You do,” I shot back before I could control myself.
-Instantly, I was up and off my chair, not trusting myself to stay and remain calm.
+You do,” I shot back before I could stop myself.
+Instantly, I was up and off my chair, no longer able to remain calm.
 Potter blanched, eyes flickering with shock, but I wasn’t going to give him the chance to reply.
 I already knew how it would go.
-He’d shoot back something, I’d shoot back something else, and the cycle would repeat, ad infinitum.
+He’d shoot back something, I’d shoot back something else, and the cycle would repeat ad infinitum.

 I was tired of it.

 But I simply shook my head.
-I made my way across the kitchen, away from Potter’s urgent gaze, away from the whole mess in general.
-It was the adult thing to do.
-Maturity.
+I hadn't been looking for another argument, so instead I made my way across the kitchen, away from Potter’s urgent gaze, away from the whole mess in general.

 I left the room without another word.